Lad1411/CVEs-matching/README.md

 ```

 ### 2. CVEs List (`cve_list.txt`)
-The list of CVEs extracted from a Local Vulnerability Database
+The list of CVEs extracted from a Local Vulnerability Database.

 Eg:
 ```
 CVE-2021-44228 (Log4Shell)